 B.A., B.S.: Most bachelor’s degrees are a Bachelor of Arts or a Bachelor of Science.
 The B.A. has a two-year language requirement while the B.S. does not.
 It doesn’t really matter whether you earn a B.A. or a B.S.
 Employers just want you to have a bachelor’s degree.

 There are other tricky words you might come across when considering college.
 You’ll find more definitions on the tabs above that address specific topics, such as Admissions and Housing.

-Along with your application, you must provide official high school transcripts and an application fee.
-In some cases, the application fee can be eliminated.
+Along with your application, you must provide a copy of your unofficial high school transcripts